Katsevich-Teaching/stat-4710-fall-2023/faq.md

   </summary>
   <ul>
     <li>Avoid using underscores or other special characters in chunk headers or figure/table captions.</li>
+    <li>Put a blank line between each code chunk and the subsequent text, especially for code chunks containing figures.</li>
     <li>You might not have loaded all necessary R packages.</li>
     <li>Your R code may have bugs.
 Usually the error message will point you to a line number where the code broke.
 Debug your code by stepping through it line-by-line interactively before compiling your report.</li>
     <li>Try asking Google or ChatGPT for help.</li>